Karen Sargent, Esq., Assistant Dean

 Mary Beth Nielsen

-Assistant Director, Recruiting and Events
+Associate Director, Recruiting and Events

 Mary Beth Nielsen serves as a career counselor to JD students and facilitates all law school recruiting programs, including the On- and Off-Campus Interview Programs for law firms, corporations, government agencies and public interest employers.
 Mary Beth manages school and student participation in regional job fairs and maintains Symplicity, the web-enabled recruiting site for law students and legal professionals, as well as the website for the Office of Career Services.